flohil/wdio-workflo/README.md

 `ValuePageElementGroup`. `ValuePageElement` is an abstract class and requires you to implement the methods `setValue` and `currently.getValue`.

-#### Pages
-A `Page` is an aggregation of all `PageNode`s which make up a complete website or a large fragment of a website.

-Pages allow us to assign meaningful names to PageNodes and they define the XPath selectors which identify a `PageElement` or the elements of a `PageElementList` in the DOM.

-Please be aware that wdio-workflo only supports XPath selectors because they are more "flexible" than CSS selectors (eg. they support searching for a parent element) and because the performance differences are negligible in most cases.

-`Page` requires you to implement the methods `isOpen` and `isClosed` to check if a page is currently open or closed.
-Furthermore, `Page` also provides a `wait` and a `eventually` API to wait for the page to be open/closed or to check if the page is eventually open/closed within a specific timeout.

 #### PageNodeStores
 When working with wdio-workflo, PageNodes should not be created manually but instead should be retrieved from a `PageNodeStore`.
 This is a class that caches PageNode instances which have the same type and the same selector